SAP/abap-cleaner/README.md

 and a focused approach (cleaning with a limited selection of rules).

 ABAP cleaner was implemented with object-oriented ABAP in mind, but it may also be used for code in reports and functions.
-ABAP SQL and EML statements are not yet supported (meaning that most cleanup rules simply leave them unchanged).
+EML statements are not yet supported (meaning that most cleanup rules simply leave them unchanged).

 ## Requirements and Installation